localhost433/localhost433.github.io/notes/courses/LING-UA-1/04-05-phonology.md

 `/p/`, `/t/`, `/d/` follows this pattern with aspiration in English.

 ### Natural classes
-Groupd of phones that can be defined by some phonetic similarity.
+Groups of phones that can be defined by some phonetic similarity.

 |              | **Obstruent** | **Sonorant** | **Noncontinuant** | **Continuant** | **Sibilant** |
 | :----------: | :-----------: | :----------: | :---------------: | :------------: | :----------: |